|Distance||898 miles (1448 km)|

 All travellers in Poland must observe these coronavirus safety measures:

-The information above was last checked on 15/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train between London and Warsaw as this information can change.
+The information above was last checked on 02/07/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train to Warsaw from London as this information can change.

-The restriction level for your return train to London, United Kingdom from Warsaw is: Partially open.
+The current restriction level for your return trip by train from Warsaw to London is: Fully open

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Poland
+Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Poland

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19: